-On July 9, Raul Mascote, former secretary-treasurer of International Association of Machinists and Aerospace Workers Lodge 2458, was charged in U.S. District Court for the Northern District of Illinois with one count of embezzling $62,263 in funds from the Minooka, Ill. (near Joliet) union.
-The charge follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On October 14, Christopher Headlee, former treasurer of United Government Security Officers of America (UGSOA) Local 50, pleaded guilty in U.S. District Court for the District of Colorado to one count of falsifying records of the Colorado Springs-based union.
+The plea follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On July 28, Helen Genal, former financial secretary-treasurer of the United Auto Workers’ Fox Valley Area Community Action Program, was charged in U.S. District Court for the Eastern District of Wisconsin with one count of embezzling $29,968 in funds from the Oshkosh-based labor organization and one count of making a materially false statement.
-The charges follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On October 8, Dawn Colley, former employee of United Steelworkers Local 8-719, was charged in a three-count indictment in U.S. District Court for the Eastern District of Kentucky for embezzling $7,201 in funds from the Ashland, Ky. union.
+The indictment follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡